 In my corner of the world, the lives of many of the children we work with are extremely hard.
 I wish it were not the case.
 They fear not having enough to eat.
-They worry about being able to attend school from one year to the next, with the worry they might have to quit in order to work so their family can eat.
+They worry about being able to attend school from one year to the next, concerned they might have to quit in order to work so their family can eat.
 The risk of mosquito and water-borne diseases is a reality for them.
-They’ve witnessed or personally had to face the kind of loss I could never begin to imagine in its difficulty.
+They’ve witnessed, or personally had to face, the kind of loss I could never begin to imagine in its difficulty.

 Yesterday, while teaching the children English, I asked, “How do we love others?”
 They enthusiastically replied: